 And then there was Karl Wintergreen.
 Bruce wasn't certain about Karl.
 He was the only one outside of the Handy Pavilion family who knew about him.
-He hadn't told anyone yet.
+Bruce hadn't told anyone yet about Karl.
 Maybe he should…

 "As a ghost, you can walk around invisible and unseen, right?"
 Karl was saying.
 "You could go anywhere.
 You could walk into Cabinet meetings… Boardrooms of huge corporations… The Vigilancer's Justi-Building… Anywhere!"

 "Nah, nah, see…" Bruce began, but Carl Wintergreen was in no mood to be interrupted.